Since our founding in 2011, Nobody Leaves Mid-Hudson has made gains for dozens of families facing displacement in the Hudson Valley.

 In February, the Public Service Commission announced it would be conducting an investigation into Central Hudson based on Nobody Leaves Mid-Hudson’s legal petition.
 The victory was a huge one, considering these types of investigations are rare, and reflected the courage and hard work of our members speaking up for their rights.

 In September, after a long and intense struggle, Central Hudson accepted our member Angela Newman into their POP assistance program.
-Angela, who is chronically ill with COPD, high blood pressure, and congestive heart failure, will now be paying $50 each month instead of the $125 she used to pay.
-After 24 months, her $6,258 debt would be reduced to nothing—Angela would be debt free.
+Angela, who is chronically ill with COPD, high blood pressure, and congestive heart failure, had her bill reduced to almost a third of what it once was and after 24 months, her $6,258 debt would be reduced to nothing—Angela would be debt free.